Unfair Comparison

 Foolacy vs. Fallacy

-This matches the fallacy False Equivalence.
+This matches the fallacies False Equivalence and Faulty Comparison.

-View from Nowhere is a term from journalism, which means giving equal weight to two sides of an issue when one side is unsupported by facts or represents only a fringe minority opinion.
-Nut-Picking is when you showcase someone (a nut) to represent an unfounded/fringe opinion.
+False Balance and View from Nowhere mean giving equal weight to two sides of an issue when one side is unsupported by facts or represents only a fringe minority opinion.